Page updated 4 February 2021

 EnVision : overall science goals

-- to determine the sequence of events that generated the regional and global surface features of Venus, and characterize the geodynamics framework that controls the release of internal heat over Venus history;
+- to characterise the sequence of events that generated the regional and global surface features of Venus, and characterise the geodynamics framework that controls the release of internal heat over Venus history;

-- to search for active geological processes and determine whether the planet is active today.
+- to search for ongoing geological processes and determine whether the planet is active in the present era;

 EnVision : Science investigation